 You are an experienced umpire – can you give us a snapshot of the highest level of tournaments you have umpired at?

-I have worked at all the major tournaments over the years and enjoyed them all: World Tour Finals, Thomas and Uber Cup Finals, Sudirman Cup Finals, World Championships which is replaced by the Olympics once every 4 years.
+I have worked at all the major tournaments over the years and enjoyed them all: World Tour Finals, Thomas and Uber Cup Finals, Sudirman Cup, World Championships which are replaced by the Olympics once every 4 years.

 Are there any notable differences between being an umpire at the Olympics in comparison to other major events such as the World Championships?